gildobjanschi/RISCV_PROCESSOR/README.md

 'tests.sh' runs a test for each one of the supported RISC-V instructions.

 'sim.sh' is used to simulate a Verilog design.
-It supports three designs at this time: the memory space test, the sequential processor and the pipelined processor.
+It supports two designs at this time: the memory space test and the pipelined RISC-V processor.

 'fpga.sh' synthesizes a design, place and routes for the target FPGA, packs a bitstream and programs the FPGA for the aforementioned designs.

 The source code for the TestC, Console and Dhrystone RISC-V C code applications is also available in this repository.
 Here is a brief description of each application:
 * TestC is a simple application that runs from RAM or flash and handles timer interrupts.
-* Console.bin: a UART console that allows you to communicate over USB with the serial port implemented in the processor.
+* Console is a UART console that allows you to communicate over USB with the serial port implemented in the processor.
 You can use any serial communication program configured for 3,000,000 baudrate in 8N1 mode for this purpose.
-* Dhrystone.bin: processor performance evaluation application that enables you to view printf output of this application with a serial communication program.
+* Dhrystone is a performance evaluation application that enables you to view printf output of this application with a serial communication program.

 ### Simulation
 Before running the instructions test script you need to build the test binaries (over 95 .bin files):